Skip to content

 The search index is separate and defaults to $XDG_STATE_HOME/kodacode/search or ~/.local/state/kodacode/search.

-retention.expiry_days does not auto-delete durable session history.
+retention.expiry_days does not auto-delete stored session history.
 It only expires derived artifacts and cache data:

 • tool-result blobs in kodacode.db